zenna/Omega.jl/docs/src/internalsoverview.md

 - Be fast

 Some of these points are contradictory.
-For example only pure functions exist in measure theroy, whereas julia programs may have side effects.
+For example only pure functions exist in measure theory, whereas julia programs may have side effects.
 Also there are tradeoffs between being as fast as possible, while being as general as possible.

 We think we have found a good compromise in Julia.